lambrospetrou/oxford-msc/plain-text/ch-dist-sys.md

 #### Deserialization

 _Bit Serializer HyperCube_ is perfectly compatible with the regular _Bit Deserializer_.
 Therefore one can use it to deserialize hypercube serializations into factorizations.
-This is how each node deserializes the data received during the communication rounds in the FDB distributed query processing, see **Chapter U**, into factorizations which are then being processed locally.
+This is how each node deserializes the data received into factorizations which are then being processed locally during the communication rounds in the FDB distributed query processing, see **Chapter U**.